 3. SEO Improves User Experience

-Not only does SEO bring traffic to your pages, it also ensures that users have a positive experience while on your site.
+Not only does SEO bring traffic to your pages, but it also ensures that users have a positive experience while on your site.

-At seoClarity, we’ve always talked about SEO as search experience optimization.
+That's why, at seoClarity, we’ve always talked about SEO as search experience optimization.

 If you've followed our frameworks, you know that a long-term, user-focused approach is the best way to win at organic search.
+Ensure your site functions properly, has a fast page load speed, etc.

 Recommended Reading: 17 SEO Metrics to Monitor for the End User Experience